 The EXACT function compares two values and returns TRUE if they are exactly the same, otherwise FALSE.
 Usually, this function is used for text values.

+Here we have written the EXACT function for Sales Rep. Also, we used a double hyphen to convert the TRUE/FALSE to 0 and 1.
+We can notice that it’s an array formula.
 You will see what it returns, for every matching it provides 1 and 0 for non-matching.

-Then the SUM function operates and gives the result.
+- Then the SUM function operates and gives the result.

-Don’t get confused, while in the COUNTIF section there we used a single function (COUNTIF) but in this section we will use COUNT & IF two separate functions.
+Don’t get confused, while in the COUNTIF section there we used a single function (COUNTIF) but in this section, we will use COUNT & IF two separate functions.